 DPR CONSTRUCTION

-Role: Creative Director and Design Lead
+Role: Creative Director

 A Decade of Design

-Templates, Libraries and Documentation
+Templates, Libraries, and Documentation

-Clothing, Equipment, Signage and Events
+Clothing, Equipment, and Events

-Templates, Libraries and Documentation
+Templates, Libraries, and Documentation

 Brand guidelines for colors, typography, project sites, events, personal protective equipment, crane signs, tone of voice, social media best practices and much more.